Anesthesiology | Female | 44 years old

 View memberships and affiliations associated with this provider.

 Have you recently visited Dr. Lasalle?
-Fill out a survey to help millions of people around the nation find the right provider.
+Fill out a survey to help millions of people around the nation find the right doctor.

 Check out the quality of care at the 1 hospitals where Dr. Lasalle has admitting privileges.